dansinker/tacofancy/base_layers/bellpepper.md

-bellpepper
+Bell-pepper
 ========

+## Ingredients

+* Bell-pepper

+## Directions

-A bellpepper is typically cut up and then tossed into a skillet or something else to heat it.
+1. A bell-pepper is typically cut up and then tossed into a skillet or something else to heat it.
 Olive oil is nice.
 They can be grilled as well.